liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     }
     ```

+    > If you are not able to run the test due to Windows Smart Screen, you can run the test from the command line using `dotnet test` in the test project directory.

     > **Testing Challenges**: Notice that this test requires creating full `Product` domain models with all their properties.
 This approach has some limitations:
     >
     > 1. **Dependency on Domain Models**: Tests depend on the exact structure of domain models.
 If you change `Product`, tests may break.